isomerpages/nparks-sgf/_sgf-orchid-show/MarketPlace.md

 <br>📍: Maranta Avenue (leading to entrance of National Orchid Garden)
 <br>⏱️: 8.30am to 7pm</p>
 <p></p>
-<p>We are excited to introduce the following lineup of exhibitors joining
+<p>Don't miss this opportunity to shop from these specially curated exhibitors!
-us at SGF Orchid Show:</p>
+We are excited to introduce the following lineup of exhibitors joining us at SGF Orchid Show:</p>
 <table style="minWidth: 50px">
 <colgroup>